JoshuaHabif/TextualDataPredictiveAnalytics/README.md

 ### Pre-Processing

-We wish to transform text articles into vectors whose dimensions represent self-contained concepts.
+I wish to transform text articles into vectors whose dimensions represent self-contained concepts.
 Each concept can be thought of as an article property.
 For example, when reading an article about, say, commercial Airlines we observe industry specific terminology and jargon such as "airline safety," "pilot," and "engine failure."
 Naturally, these terms are interpreted and understood by a reader in the context of the airline industry.
 As an illustration, the term "engine failure" can be used to denote an automobile engine failure in one context, and airplane engine failure in another context.
-This presents a problem to computers who don't naturally *understand* meaning within context, partly because we have yet formalized context.
+This presents a problem for computers who don't naturally *understand* meaning within context, partly because we have yet formalized context.
 With this in mind, the main goal of the first part of the project is to structure natural text into vectors whose dimensions represent self-contained ideas and entries represent the *strength* of each concept.

-To this end, a human exploratory scan of the articles is performed to determine what common themes and patterns separate certain articles from others.
+To this end, I scan each article.
 This scan reveals that articles about, say, mortgage rates, mention some variant of the word pair "mortgage" and "rates."
 Sometimes the pair appears as "mortgage rate," and other times it appears as "mortgage rate**s**."
-We conclude that these pairs are equivalent in the sense that they both signal that this article is discussing mortgage rates, so we apply stemming and lemmatization to be able to systematically identify these pairs as the same.
-Our scan also reveals that some word permutations that are indicative of an article's topic aren't amenable to this kind of systematic analysis, so we use Name Entity Extraction to address these concepts.
-Finally, we search the tokenized text for n-grams, which are commonly co-occuring n terms.
+I conclude that these pairs are equivalent in the sense that they both signal that this article is discussing mortgage rates, so I apply stemming and lemmatization to be able to systematically identify these pairs as the same.
+My scan also reveals that some word permutations that are indicative of an article's topic aren't amenable to this kind of systematic analysis, so we use Name Entity Extraction to address these concepts.
+Finally, I search the tokenized text for n-grams.

-Natural text includes words that aren't indicative of the text's topic such as stop-words, which include conjunctions, pronouns, and other parts of speech which generally *glue* together words.
+Natural text includes words that aren't indicative of the text's topic such as stop-words, which include conjunctions, pronouns, and other parts of speech which generally *glue* together dependent clauses.
 Therefore, we remove those along with punctuation tokens.

-At this point we've converted text documents into vectors that represent concepts and an associated strength.
+At this stage, I've converted text documents into vectors that represent concepts and an associated strength.
 This strength is simply a count of how many times a concept appears in the document.
-Some concepts are quite strong in all vectors so they don't contribute to our clustering efforts, and documents are of varying lengths causing documents with the same concepts have a strength that is often proportional to the length of the document.
-Therefore, we apply Term-Frequency-Inverse-Term-Frequency to normalize the strengths of the concepts and lower the strength of concepts that occur across many documents.
-The strength of the concept is lowered in proportion to the number of documents that contain it.
-The more documents contain a concept, the larger its decrease in strength.
+Some concepts are quite strong in all vectors so they don't contribute to my clustering efforts, and documents of varying lengths have varying strengths of repetition.
+Therefore, I apply Term-Frequency-Inverse-Term-Frequency to normalize the strengths of the concepts and lower the strength of concepts that occur across many documents.
+The strength of the concept is lowered in proportion to the number of documents that contain it -- the more documents contain a concept, the larger its decrease in strength.

-Now that we have a normalized set of vectors, we may proceed to cluster them.
+Having a 'normalized' set of vectors, I proceeded to cluster them.

 ### Clustering

-We implement the K-Means algorithm to cluster similar documents.
-Our algorithm converges quickly due to a conscious choice of initial centroids.
-Namely, we take the set of vectors generated in the previous part, add them together, and divide by the size of that set to obtain the *average vector*.
+I implemented the K-Means algorithm to cluster similar documents.
+My algorithm converges quickly due to a conscious choice of initial centroids.
+Namely, I take the set of vectors generated in the previous part, add them together, and divide by the size of that set to obtain the *average vector*.
 The first centroid is then chosen to be the vector whose minimum distance to the *average vector* is maximized.
-We choose centroid k-1 by finding the vector whose minimum distance from centroid k is maximized.
-Now that we have two centroids, we compute the distance between every vector in our set to our two centroids.
+I choose centroid k-1 by finding the vector whose minimum distance from centroid k is maximized.
+Now that I have two centroids, I compute the distance between every vector in the set to the two centroids.
 Centroid k-2 is chosen to be the vector whose minimum distance to centroid k and k-1 is maximized.
 This process continues until k initial centroids are obtained.
-An interesting observation is that plotting the initial centroids in Euclidean space and drawing a line between them produces a triangular shape for k=3.

-Now that K-Means clustering has been performed, we predict each document's topic by choosing the concept whose strength is largest across all documents in a cluster.
-We construct a confusion matrix using our knowledge of what the true topics are, and provide the accuracy, precision, recall, and F-measure.
+Now that K-Means clustering has been performed, I predict each document's topic by choosing the concept whose strength is largest across all documents in a cluster.
+I construct a confusion matrix using my knowledge of what the topics are, and provide the accuracy, precision, recall, and F-measure.

-We run clustering with a Euclidean and Cosine distance metric and conclude that Cosine performs better (F-score of 1 vs. 0.45).
-To visualize these results, we perform Principal Component Analysis and visualize the results using Plotly.
-For each metric, we provide two scatter plots where points represent documents and their color represent their topic.
-We also provide a confusion matrix, and scores for each metric.
+I run clustering with a Euclidean and Cosine distance metric and conclude that Cosine performs better (F-score of 1 vs. 0.45).
+To visualize these results, I perform Principal Component Analysis and visualize the results using Plotly.
+For each metric, I provide two scatter plots where points represent documents and their color represent their topic.
+I also provide a confusion matrix, and scores for each metric.

 ### Euclidean